AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 ### INSTRUCTOR PREP
 *Before this lesson, instructors will need to:*
+- Create a copy of [deck provided](https://docs.google.com/presentation/d/1fPtEYZlK4s7Z0h5leMIHFNYmsq2oPUsXeWEXp91F-N4/edit?usp=sharing) and modify as needed
 - Make sure you have Android Studio installed and configured, including an emulator
 - Have whiteboard markers ready for each student
 - Write the learning objectives on the board

 ### STUDENT PRE-WORK
 - A laptop is required for this workshop.
 For those on Windows, you’ll need Microsoft Windows 7/8/10 (32- or 64-bit).
 For those with Macs, you’ll need the Mac OS X 10.8.5 or higher, up to 10.11.4 (El Capitan)
-- Basic technical aptitude and orientation to computers, and curiosity to learn new tools.
+- Have basic technical aptitude and orientation to computers, and curiosity to learn new tools
 - Download Java Development Kit (Install this first.
 Choose the correct link for your operating system in the Java SE Development Kit 8u92 section)
 - Download Android Studio
 - Install Emulator in Android Studio